The Basics of Postpartum Panic Disorder

-What is Postpartum Panic Disorder?
+What Is Postpartum Panic Disorder?

 Postpartum panic disorder is a type of postpartum anxiety disorder.
-It is a serious mental health condition that can damage your health and limit your daily functions.
-Unlike postpartum depression, postpartum panic disorder is characterized by symptoms of intense fear and worry that prevent the person from functioning.
-These anxious thoughts cause physical responses in the form of panic attacks.
+It is a serious mental health condition that can damage your health and limit your ability to function and care for your baby.

 Postpartum Panic Disorder Symptoms